 We maintain a liquid balance sheet and are well capitalized.
-As at December 31, 2021, total cash due from banks, short-term investments and investment in securities represented \$9.7 billion, or 63.3% of total assets, up slightly from 62.2% at the end of 2020.
-Shareholders' equity at December 31, 2021 was \$977.5 million, down from \$981.9 million at the end of 2020 due primarily to the movement in unrealized gains (losses) on AFS investments included in AOCIL from an unrealized gain to an unrealized loss position and partially offset by net income for the year net of dividends paid and shares repurchased.
+As at December 31, 2022, total cash and cash equivalents, short-term investments and investment in securities represented \$8.8 billion, or 61.3% of total assets, down from 63.3% at the end of 2021.
+Shareholders' equity at December 31, 2022 was \$864.8 million, down from \$977.5 million at the end of 2021 due primarily to the unrealized losses on AFS investments included in AOCIL in 2022 as a result of rising long-term US dollar interest rates and partially offset by net income for the year net of dividends paid and shares repurchased.

-Total assets increased by \$0.6 billion to \$15.3 billion from 2020 to 2021, primarily due to an increase in depositor funding which is reflected in the increase in cash and the investment portfolio.
+Total assets decreased by \$1.0 billion to \$14.3 billion from 2021 to 2022, primarily due to the decrease in depositor funding which is reflected in the decrease in cash and cash equivalents, short-term investments and investment in securities balances.

-As at December 31, 2021, our capital ratios were strong, and were significantly in excess of regulatory requirements.
-The Bank's regulatory capital is determined in accordance with current Basel III guidelines as issued by the BMA.
+As at December 31, 2022, our capital ratios were strong, and were significantly in excess of regulatory requirements.
+The Bank's regulatory capital is determined in accordance with current Basel III quidelines as issued by the BMA.

-The TCE/TA ratio at the end of 2021 was 5.8% (2020: 6.1%), while the CET1 and total Tier 1 capital ratios at the end of 2021 were 17.6% (2020: 16.1%) and 17.6% (2020: 16.1%), respectively.
-These ratios continue to remain in excess of regulatory minimums at December 31, 2021.
+The TCE/TA ratio at the end of 2022 was 5.6% (2021: 5.8%), while the CET1 and total Tier 1 capital ratios at the end of 2022 were 20.3% (2021: 17.6%) and 20.3% (2021: 17.6%), respectively.
+These ratios continue to remain in excess of regulatory minimums at December 31, 2022.

-Cash Due from Banks, Securities Purchased Under Agreement to Resell and Short-Term Investments
+Cash and cash equivalents, Securities Purchased Under Agreement to Resell and Short-Term Investments

 We only place deposits with highly-rated institutions and ensure that there is appropriate geographic and sector diversification in our exposures.
 Limits are set for aggregate geographic exposures and for every counterparty for which we place deposits.
 Those limits are monitored and reviewed by our Credit Risk Management division and approved by the Financial Institutions Committee.
-We define cash due from banks to include cash on hand, cash items in the process of collection, amounts due from correspondent banks and liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of change in fair value.
+We define cash and cash equivalents to include cash on hand, cash items in the process of collection, amounts due from correspondent banks and liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of change in fair value.
 Such investments are those with less than three months maturity from the date of acquisition and include unrestricted term deposits, certificates of deposit and treasury bills.
 Investments of a similar nature that are either restricted or have a contractual maturity of more than three months but one year or less are classified as short-term investments.
 Securities purchased under agreement to resell are treated as collateralized lending transactions, and are referred to as repurchase agreements.
 We utilize repurchase agreements to manage liquidity.
 The risks of these transactions include changes in the fair value in the securities posted or received as collateral and other credit-related events.
-The Bank manages these risks by ensuring that the collateral involved is appropriate and by monitoring the value of the securities posted or received as collateral on a daily basis.
+The Bank manages these risks by ensuring that the collateral involved is appropriate and by monitoring the value of the securities posted or received as collateral on a daily hasis

-As at December 31, 2021, cash due from banks, securities purchased under agreements to resell and short-term investments were \$3.5 billion, compared to \$4.3 billion as at December 31, 2020.
-The decrease from 2020 to 2021 is primarily a result of redeploying funds into the investment portfolio.
+As at December 31, 2022, cash and cash equivalents, securities purchased under agreements to resell and short-term investments were \$3.0 billion, compared to \$3.5 billion as at December 31, 2021.
+The decrease from 2021 to 2022 is primarily due to the decrease in depositor funding.

-See "Note 3: Cash due from banks", "Note 4: Short-term investments" and "Note 12: Credit related arrangements, repurchase agreements and commitments" to our audited consolidated financial statements as at and for the year ended December 31, 2021 for additional tables and information.
+See "Note 3: Cash and cash equivalents", "Note 4: Short-term investments" and "Note 12: Credit related arrangements, repurchase agreements and commitments" to our audited consolidated financial statements as at and for the year ended December 31, 2022 for additional tables and information.